 Due to the generous insect population and periodic restocking of the reservoir with rainbow, cutthroat, and brown trout, landing a trophy sized fish below the reservoir is something even novice anglers find within their skill set.
 Provided you match the hatch the Uncompahgre may just become your new favorite spot to fly fish in Colorado.

-Colorado Division of Wildlife rules apply to the tailwaters below the reservoir, but one of the greatest advantages to visiting Ridgway State Park to fish is that the best fishing spots along the Uncompahgre are all on public land.
+Colorado Park & Wildlife fishing regulations apply to the tailwaters below the reservoir, but one of the greatest advantages to visiting Ridgway State Park to fish is that the best fishing spots along the Uncompahgre are all on public land.
 So long as you abide by fishing regulations, you don’t have too much to worry about in the way of trespassing.

 You can access this prime fishing spot just below the Ridgway Reservoir just off of Highway 550, and the parking here is plentiful.
 Your chances of landing that monster rainbow or cutthroat are best in the tail water below the Reservoir itself.